 Download and print out the Kidsit Colouring Book and bring it along with some coloured pencils.

 Or explore our 30+ awesome craft ideas, for some creative inspiration.
 You can try a different idea each week and the kids will never get bored.

 I can’t tell you how often I’ve been peed on, puked on, and spilled on.
-If you bring a change of clothes then you’ll be significantly more comfortable after a kid decides he doesn’t want his cookies any more.
+If you bring a change of clothes then you’ll be significantly more comfortable after a child decides he doesn’t want his cookies any more.

 These are super handy!!
 If you keep these in your bag, then you’ll always have a place to put stuff.

 If you wipe the boogers of a kids face with a wet wipe and don’t see a trash bin around, you’re covered.
 If you need to quickly pack some snacks before you head out to the park, you don’t have to rip apart the kitchen looking for some Tupperware.
 Or if you have to change a diaper...
 You get it.

 The large freezer bags are especially tough.
 This can prevent all kinds of weird stuff, wet stuff, and smelly stuff from spreading.
 The last thing you want is for your fun bag to turn into a funky bag.

 Miscellaneous Good Ideas

 - Take some pics of the children when they’re happy and send them to the parents.